 It is strongly recommended to measure the oscillation allowance (negative resistance) in the final target system (layout) to determine the optimum parameters for the oscillator operation.
 Please refer to the limits specified by the crystal supplier.

 When driven by an external clock signal it will accept the specified frequency range.
-Operation at lower input frequencies is possible but is guaranteed by design only (not 100% tested).
+Operation at lower input frequencies is possible but is verified by design only (not subject to production test).

 5.3 Testing Waveforms